 Climate-resilient lands not only protect wildlife but also provide natural defenses against flood, drought and other risks to people.

 OSI launched our Resilient Landscapes Initiative in 2013 to work with other land trusts to identify and protect the places where wildlife can thrive in a changing world.
 OSI’s Resilient Landscapes Initiative is supported by the Doris Duke Charitable Foundation, Jane’s Trust, the North Atlantic Landscape Cooperative and the New York State Conservation Partnership Program/Land Trust Alliance.

-Since 2013, we have awarded capital grants within four target areas: the Potomac Headwaters in West Virginia and Virginia; the Highlands and Kittatinny Ridge in New Jersey and Pennsylvania; the Middle Connecticut River in Vermont and Massachusetts; and forests in southern New Hampshire and Maine.
+The Northeast Resilient Landscapes Protection Fund awarded capital grants within four target areas: the Potomac Headwaters in West Virginia and Virginia; the Highlands and Kittatinny Ridge in New Jersey and Pennsylvania; the Middle Connecticut River in Vermont and Massachusetts; and forests in Southern New Hampshire and Maine.
 Through the Fund’s efforts, OSI awarded $5.5 million in grants to protect over 21,000 acres of resilient lands through 31 projects in seven states.

 In 2014, OSI launched the Southeast Resilient Landscapes Protection Fund.
-OSI awarded capital grants in the Southern Cumberlands of Alabama, Georgia and Tennessee; the Southern Blue Ridge in North Carolina, South Carolina and Tennessee; and the Greater Pee Dee River in South Carolina and North Carolina.
+OSI awarded capital grants in the Southern Cumberlands of Alabama, Georgia, and Tennessee; the Southern Blue Ridge in North Carolina, South Carolina and Tennessee; and the Greater Pee Dee River in South Carolina and North Carolina.
 With $5.5 million in grant awards, land trusts in the region completed 28 projects, conserving 29,000 acres of resilient lands.